 Seamless Monitoring and Reporting for SQL Server

 Fully monitoring your SQL Server and its related environment can be quite a chore.
-The SolarWinds Server and Application Monitor (also known as SAM) provides a one-stop method to easily and seamlessly implement a top tier monitoring and reporting system for your SQL Servers.
-The SAM application goes way beyond just SQL Server, but for this tip, the focus will be on the many advantages and features available for SQL Server products.
+The SolarWinds Server & Application Monitor (also known as SAM) provides a one-stop method to easily and seamlessly implement a top tier performance monitoring and reporting system for your SQL Servers.
+The SolarWinds SAM application goes way beyond just SQL Server, but for this tip, the focus will be on the many advantages and features available in this monitoring tool for SQL Server performance issues.

-When working with SQL Server, several key components can individually or in combination have an impact on a database’s or even a particular query’s performance and available results.
-This situation lends itself to many of the global features that SolarWinds Server and Application Monitor (SAM) provides out of the box.
-The SAM product provides a single reporting dashboard to track and monitor all your SQL Servers (and many other applications too).
-With just a quick setup, you can be tracking and monitoring your SQL database servers in a very short time, often less than an hour.
+When working with SQL Server, several key components can individually or in combination have an impact on database performance, T-SQL scripts or even a particular query’s performance and available results.
+This situation lends itself to many of the global features that SolarWinds Server & Application Monitor (SAM) provides out of the box.
+The SolarWinds SAM product provides a single reporting dashboard to track and monitor all your SQL Servers on-premises and in the cloud (and many other applications too as part of the Orion platform).
+With just a quick setup, you can be tracking, monitoring and optimization of your SQL database servers in a very short time, often less than an hour.
 The setup is assisted by the Network Sonar Wizard; this tool allows for the auto discovery of applications to monitor (it is recommended that initially you limit the scope of the applications to monitor, both to be sure you are tracking the correct machines and to be sure you are monitoring the correct applications).

-In a similar fashion, you can manually add a single Node which allows you to add a target server quickly and easily.
+In a similar fashion, you can manually add a single Node which allows you to add a target server quickly and easily, but no time is needed to configure SAM to begin capturing data and providing deep insight into your environment.

-Once the SQL Server nodes are setup for monitoring, the monitoring can immediately begin.
+Once the SQL Server instances are setup for monitoring, the monitoring solution can immediately begin.
 SAM actually provides two distinct templates for observing SQL Server:

 - AppInsight template for SQL Server which creates a complete and full view of your SQL Server system and